Ring by ring, majestic banyan tree in heart of fire-scorched Lahaina chronicles 150 years of history

 “We will rebuild," her post said.
 "And the natural beauty of Maui will be forever.”

-The tree's enormity — and its many trunks — is because of how it grows.
-Aerial roots dangle from its boughs and eventually latch onto the soil.
-Branches splay out widely and become roosting places for choirs of myna birds.
+It is said that the Buddha found enlightenment while sitting under a banyan tree, which is a kind of fig.

-While there was lots of concern over the loss of at least 36 lives and the devastation to the community, the tree has become a symbol of the devastation but perhaps the community's resilience, should it survive.
+The enormous tree has many trunks.
+Aerial roots dangle from its boughs and eventually latch onto the soil to become new trunks.
+Branches splay out widely and become roosting places for choirs of mynah birds.

 It’s unclear what sparked the fire, which quickly raced toward town Tuesday evening.
 The flames were fanned by brisk winds and fueled by dry vegetation in nearby hills.
 When the ferocious blaze swept into the historic town, many of the wooden buildings didn’t stand a chance and were quickly turned into heaps of ashes.